Data of 1.4 million users on IIMjobs leaked: Report

 The report says that around 50 gigabytes worth of data was being sold on a dark-web marketplace.
 The breach also exposed the user’ encrypted passwords, which was based on the MD-5 message-digest algorithm, which is an outdated method for encryption, it said citing a cyber-security researcher.
 However, most of the leaked data in the MySQL database is from last year and the most recent data pertains to a user who was registered in January 2019, the researcher said.

 IIMjobs, operated by Highorbit Careers Pvt Ltd, was founded in 2008 by Tarun Mata, an IIM Indore alumnus who previously worked Neilsoft, CSC, and Alcatel Lucent.
 In May 2019, Info Edge India, which operates Naukri.com, Jeevansaathi.com and 99acres.com, acquired Highorbit Careers for Rs 81 crore.
 Info Edge told Inc42 that it is investigating the platform and that it would take some time to deep dive into the alleged problem, the report says.
-MediaNama has reached out to Info Edge.
-We will update this post with their comments.

 While incidents of data breaches and personal information being sold on the dark web increasing year-on-year, the Indian government is yet to introduce a personal data protection law in Parliament.
 Although, several state governments have cyber-security specific police departments where customers and users can register their complaints, very few actually do so while the police departments themselves are under-resourced to take on such crimes.
 Recently, the government said it is working on a new national cyber security strategy.